Information Bulletin: Underground installations

 BC Electrical Code requirements for backfill

-- Subject to provisions for mechanical protection, depth of burial for cables and raceways must be in accordance with Table 53.
+- Subject to provisions for mechanical protection, depth of burial for cables and raceways must comply with Table 53.

 - Backfill material for direct buried cables must be screened sand or soil with maximum particle size of 4.75 mm.

 The following provides general guidance regarding CSA C22.3 No. 7-15 Underground systems.
-Installers of underground raceways, cables, and conductors should be familiar with the requirements of CSA C22.3 No. 7-15, and are advised to obtain a copy of this standard prior to undertaking work that is intended to be in compliance with the standard.
+Installers of underground raceways, cables, and conductors should be familiar with the requirements of CSA C22.3 No. 7-15 and are advised to obtain a copy of this standard prior to undertaking work that is intended to comply with the standard.
 Copies of the standard may be purchased through CSA.